Swastitanti/Jobby-App/README.md

 # 📌 Jobby App

 **Jobby App** is a React-based job search web application where users can explore job listings, filter opportunities, and view detailed job descriptions.
-Your gateway to dream jobs with React 🚀
+It provides a clean and responsive UI to make the job search experience smooth and interactive.

 ---